National Velvet

 nationalvelvet-00075

-NATIONAL VELVET is a classic of family moviemaking, still charming and exciting after all the mean years since its 1944 release.
+NATIONAL VELVET is a classic family film, still charming and exciting after all the mean years since its 1944 release.
 Unfairly pretty 12-year old Elizabeth Taylor is ‘Velvet Brown’, the English country girl who wins her dream steed in a village lottery.
-Through love, gumption and assorted old-fashioned sterlings she eventually takes her pet all the way to entry in the Grand National, giving viewers a treat with one of the all-time best thundering, pulse-pounding horseraces, with jumps, spills and breakaway running deluxe.
+Through love, gumption and assorted old-fashioned values she eventually takes her pet all the way to entry in the Grand National.
+Viewers are treated to one of the all-time best thundering, pulse-pounding horseraces, with jumps, spills and breakaway running deluxe.

 All in typically lush MGM color hues with Northern California locales fitting in adroitly for Britain.
-Solid script has little nuggets of wisdom and humor, and the directorial reins are taken by one of the studio’s finesse masters, Clarence Brown (The Human Comedy, The Yearling).
+Solid script has little nuggets of wisdom and humor, and the directorial reins are taken by Clarence Brown (The Human Comedy, The Yearling), one of the studio’s finesse masters.
 National-Velvet-1944

 In addition to Liz’ glowing conception of the heroine, there is a solid, restrained job from Mickey Rooney as Velvet’s embittered trainer and top level work from Anne Revere and Donald Crisp as her parents.
 Some genuine cute comes from Butch Jenkins as her little brother, and Arthur Treacher does a great cameo as a racetrack spectator.tumblr_mozbpwKO5y1r2aoj8o1_400